 - Show in Guajirito – 30 CUC (La Havana)

-- Transportation to Tope de Collantes (Trinidad) – 25 CUC round trip per two person (Shared Taxi)
+- Transportation to Tope de Collantes (Trinidad) – 25 CUC round trip per two people (Shared Taxi)

 - Entrance to the Salto del Caburní – 6.75 CUC (With previous entrance purchased in Agencia Turismo Paradiso in Trinidad) or 10 CUC (Purchased when entering)

-- Transport to the Ingenios + Ancón Beach (Trinidad) – 35 CUC round trip per two person (Private Car)
+- Transport to the Ingenios + Ancón Beach (Trinidad) – 35 CUC round trip per two people (Private Car)

 - Ascent to the Tower of Malacca – 1 CUC (Trinidad)

 - Entry to the Ingenio de San Isidro – 1 CUC (Trinidad)